akseidel/WpfRevitUserKeynoteManager/README.md

 ```
 The Keynote editor uses the name “Category” when referring to the organizing structure.

+###General Table Structure

 There is no occurrence order required for the keynote text lines and the category organizing code definitions within the Keynote Table text file.
 It can be totally random.
 Revit sorts the data prior to showing it in the key value selection interface.

 The Keynote editor displays the categories in alphabetical order.
 It writes the Keynote Table text file with the categories listed first followed by the keynotes.

-The most recently reserved category definition is always written first.
-The keynotes for that category are always written last in their numerical order.
+The Keynote editor writes to the table most recently reserved category definition first followed by the remaining category definitions.
+Conversely the keynotes for that category are always written last in their numerical order.
 The table’s information in between is written in the order it was in the previously saved table file.
+The reason for this is simply because this method allows a single pass to write a new table while reading an existing table that is possibly contains random elements.

+###User KeyNote Usage

 In Revit these User KeyNote tags can then be shown in a special Revit "Legend" placed on drawing sheets.
 The legend shows the key value next to the text.
 In loose layman's terms this is "keyed notes on a drawing sheet".

-In Revit where every item must be understood in terms of its specific Revit object name, we are dealing with User KeyNotes, being a special family annotation class having a key value associated to a line of text where that text is saved in a separate file.
+In Revit where every item must be understood in terms of its specific Revit object name, User KeyNotes are a special family annotation class where a “key value” is associated to a line of text where that text is saved in a separate file.
 The legend is a special legend class meant for showing user keynote information.

 The Revit "Legend" is similar to a Revit "Schedule" except for one very important difference.
 Unlike a Revit Schedule, one single Revit User KeyNote Legend can automatically show only the User KeyNotes visible on the sheet instead of all the User KeyNotes in the Revit file.
 A regular Revit Schedule is not intended for that purpose.

-Yes, you can fake this behavior with a Revit Schedule, but doing so requires a different custom Schedule for each sheet and then layers of custom family features you maintain in each keynote instance for filters in the custom Schedules to show only certain notes.
+You can fake this behavior with a Revit Schedule, but doing so requires a different custom Schedule for each sheet along with layers of custom family features you maintain in each keynote instance for filter schemes you devise in the custom Schedules to show only certain notes.

 With Revit User KeyNotes you select a model object the keynote will point to.
 This is "hosting".
 You then select the keynote "number" that is associated to the text that you want Revit to show in the User KeyNote Legend.
 Revit gets the key number and the text from the external User KeyNote table text file.

-The advantage to hosting is that the note follows the host around and the note disappears when the host is deleted.
-The disadvantage to hosting is that the note follows the host around and the note disappears when the host is deleted.
+- The advantage to hosting is that the note follows the host around and the note disappears when the host is deleted.
+- The disadvantage to hosting is that the note follows the host around and the note disappears when the host is deleted.

-Revit retains the information is read from the last time it read the User KeyNote table text file.
-It re-reads the file every time you open the project Revit file and it can be commanded to reread the file during a Revit session.
-All previously read User KeyNote table data will be retained in a Revit project when Revit cannot find the table data file to read.
-All previously assigned key values not found in subsequent table data files

-Revit does not automatically update from a changed User KeyNote table text file.
-It does tell you when plotting when the table file on disk has a newer date than the last time it read the table file.
+###Legends

 Revit keynote legends in the views browser display all the user keynotes placed in the project according to the legend’s filters.
 Legends placed on a sheet can show only those user keynotes visible in the other views placed on that same sheet.
 Alternatively, it can also show all the user keynotes placed in the project.
 In both cases the legend’s display filters apply.

-The control for sheet only versus all in project display is not a legend setting.
+- The control for sheet only versus all in project display is not a legend setting.
 It is a user keynote setting.

-The text associated to a User KeyNote is from the external User KeyNote text file.
+The Associated Text

+###The Associated Text

 The ONLY two things Revit knows for sure about a User KeyNote is the "key value", i.e. the note number AND the name of the single User KeyNote file associated with the Revit file.
+The associated text is always what Revit collected the last time it has read the external table file.

+Thus the project file is portable without the table file.
+It re-reads the table file every time you open the project Revit file.
+It can be commanded to reread the file during a Revit session.
+The “UpDate” command on the custom KeyNoteEditor Revit ribbon add-in performs the update in a single click.

 Revit uses those two pieces to extract the note's text from the external file.
 It does this when the project loads and every time you reload the User KeyNote text file.

-The Revit project file remembers the last retrieved text for each key value in case the User KeyNote text file is not found again.
+- The Revit project file remembers the last retrieved text for each key value ***in case the User KeyNote text table file is not found .
+If the (or a) table file is found and that table does not contain the key value, then the associated text is shown blank because it no longer exists in the project file.***

-When it comes time again for Revit to read that external text file, Revit is not looking for the text to find the number ("key value").
-It instead uses the key number to find the associated text in the User KeyNote file.
+When it comes time again for Revit to read that external text file, Revit uses the "key value" to find the associated text in the User KeyNote file.
+All previously assigned key values not found in subsequent found table data files maintain their key values but will have no associated text.

-The analogy to lock key is a way to think about this.
-The “key value” is like a labeled room key for a hotel where the labeled room keys open the hotel room having the same number as on the key on its door.
-Inside each room is the keynote text.
+The analogy to a key is a way to think about this.
+The “key value” is similar to a room numbered hotel room key.
+In this analogy all the keys and locks are the same.
+The only difference is the room number on each key.
+Inside the room is the associated keynote text.

 Hotel room numbers do not change.
 Think what happens if you were to change the numbers in the external User KeyNote text file.
 That would be like changing the room numbers on the room doors in a hotel.
-The room keys already handed out could open a different room, because they work that in this odd hotel, and therefore the wrong keynote text is collected.
+The room keys already handed out could now send guests to a wrong room, because in this odd hotel the keys are the same except for the room numbers on the key.

-This User KeyNote manager tool does not have features to renumber or delete notes.
-When the keynote table keys are renumbered and when table keys are deleted, then the next time Revit reads the keynote table the notes that were renumbered would show the wrong text and the notes that were deleted would show a question mark.
+When the keynote table keys are renumbered and when table keys are deleted, then the next time Revit reads the keynote table the notes that were renumbered would show the wrong text.
+For this reason this User KeyNote manager tool does not have features to renumber or delete notes.

-Revit User KeyNotes has a way to divide user keynotes into different categories.
-The Revit User KeyNote selector user interface separates the selections.
-Thus, you can categorize keynotes by disciplines Electrical, Mechanical and Plumbing etc.

-Because there can be only one external Revit User KeyNote file, multiple Revit users must wait their turn to edit the single external User KeyNote file.
-This KeyNote editor application allows multiple Revit users to edit the User KeyNote file as long as they are editing different categories.
-That is what "reserving" a category is about.
-Users "reserve" a category when they want to make an edit.

-Reserving a category causes others using the KeyNote editor application to be locked out of editing a category while you edit and subsequently "commit" your changes before giving up the category for other to be able to edit.

-The KeyNote editor application session messages informs what other users are doing.
-The KeyNote editor constantly monitors the keynote table file’s folder for activity.
-User activity is conveyed through \*.RKU (“Revit Keynote User”) text files created, changed and deleted by the KeyNote editor during its normal operations.
+Revit does not automatically update from a changed User KeyNote table text file.
+It does tell you when plotting when the table file on disk has a newer date than the last time it read the table file.
+You may receive this notice when using the KeyNoteEditor if you make an empty commit after Revit’s last keynote table read.
+Revit assumes the change in the table file’s last edit date is an edit.

+###Behind The Scenes

+Behind the scenes the KeyNote editor application creates and deletes simple \*.RKU (“Revit Keynote User”) text files at the keynote table file’s folder that it uses to relay session messages to other users also running the KeyNote editor application.

 When you "commit" a category with the KeyNote editor you are actually recreating the external User KeyNote text file with changes made only to the category you have reserved.
-A copy of the original external User KeyNote text file is filed away into a "History" folder just prior to that file recreation.
-Therefore, prior versions of the external User KeyNote file are maintained in case needed.
-The saved prior versions are saved with timestamps added to their file names.
+A copy of the original external User KeyNote text file saved with timestamps added to the file name is filed away into a "History" folder just prior to that file recreation.
+Therefore, prior versions of the external User KeyNote file are maintained in case they are ever needed at a folder "/KeyNotes/History/PriorKeynoteFiles" it creates.
+The "Step Back" and "Step Forward" feature shows the historical files.
+You can cut and paste to retrieve prior information.

 The KeyNote editor application knows when you and others have made changes to the User KeyNote file.
 It tells you when the file is new.
 It also automatically reloads the new User KeyNote file back into itself but it does not automatically reload the User KeyNote file into Revit.

 A Revit reload causes Revit to repopulate its keynote database and its impact on views.
-It takes too long to have an automatic reload be of use.
+It takes too long to have a Revit automatic reload be of use.
 It is up to you to use the KeyNote editor ribbon command for reloading and to use the KeyNote editor reload button.

-The file format for the Revit User KeyNote text file is actually very simple.
-It is simple enough for someone to use a Text editor to make easy whole line changes like removing categories.
-However, it would be tedious to create and edit notes on an individual basis.
-One simple format mistake can mess up the table text file.

 Removing an entire category is an edit best left to editing the User KeyNote table text file directly in a Text editor because it involves deleting whole lines only.

 The Revit ribbon command that runs the KeyNote editor application assumes the current Revit project file is workshared.
 It uses the workshared file's central file path as the starting point for discovering the User KeyNotes file in a folder "KeyNotes".
 The keynotes file should be named to end in "\_Keyed_Notes.txt".
 The file name for any single discovered file is passed to the KeyNote editor application to open upon startup.

-### Therefore:
+###Therefore:

 -	The Revit file should be workshared if the ribbon's KeyNote editor application launcher is expected to work as designed.
 -	The User KeyNotes file should be named to end in "\_Keyed_Notes".
 -	The User KeyNotes file should be in folder named "KeyNotes" residing in the central file's folder.

-The KeyNote editor application saves copies of all KeyNoteFile saved states at a folder "/KeyNotes/History/PriorKeynoteFiles" it creates.
-The "Step Back" and "Step Forward" feature shows the historical files.
-You can cut and paste to retrieve prior information.

-Revit actually tolerates any order in the Revit User KeyNote text file.
-The typical User KeyNote text file convention writes the categories first followed by the keynotes for the categories.
-The KeyNote editor application follows the convention, but places the "reserved" category as the first category listed.
-However, the notes for the reserved category, i.e. the most recently changed category, are written at the end of the User KeyNote text file.
+###Single Instance WPF Application

 The KeyNote editor is designed to be a “single instance windows presentation foundation application”.
 In other words, it does not allow a second instance of itself to run.
 It actually does this by checking to see if itself is one of more than one instance running.
 It closes itself out if that is the case.

+For whatever reason if you happen to be already running the KeyNote editor then trying to activate the KeyNote editor from the custom Revit ribbon add-in will seem like noting is happening.
+In fact the application sees itself already running and will shut its newly starting self down before you get a chance to see it.

-This means that if something crazy happens in Windows resulting in a zombie KeyNote editor running, i.e. the KeyNote editor running with no visibility, then the KeyNote editor will never run no matter how hard you click to launch it.
+Also, and this has not been seen, if something crazy happens in Windows resulting in a zombie KeyNote editor running, i.e. the KeyNote editor running with no visibility, then the KeyNote editor will never run no matter how hard you click to launch it.
 (It does run but closes itself before you see it.)
 Restarting Windows would resolve this condition.

 ## The KeyNote Revit Ribbon Add-in

-This is a placeholder for explaining the KeyNote Revit Ribbon Add-in.
+This is a placeholder for a link to the KeyNote Revit Ribbon Add-in readme.

 ![](WpfRevitUserKeynoteManager/images/RevitKeyNotesExplainedjpg_Page10_Image1.jpg)